tangshuang/componer/README.md

 Componer use sass to build css, `src/style/component-name.scss` is the entry file.
 Notice that, all images and fonts will **not** be packed in the final css!
 Because we always want to use a image from a static server by url.
 So absolute url is recommended.

-3. normal component
+3. component

+A component is a project, which can be provide all services in one package.
+For example, a chart component with settings, different chart views, data sources apis.

-A normal component is a component without any another dependencies.
+A component can work without any another dependencies.
 It works everywhere, provide apis.
-So in fact, a normal component is a project which works for one thing.

-So at last, the component will be build into a file to contains all it needs.
+So at last, the component will be build into a file to contains all it dependencies.

+This is recommended, however, you can change config in `component.json`.

+4. default

+Like a jquery plugin, or some other normal js/css package.

 ## Development